BinaryQuBit/Freight-Shield/README.md

 ## Run app on you local host:

 ### Backend
-- Make ure you are in code/backend
+- Make sure you are in code/backend
 - Run "npm start"

 ### Frontend
-- Make ure you are in code/frontend
+- Make sure you are in code/frontend
 - Run "npm start"